magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 >![info]
 >
->Note: the patch might become applicable to other versions with new MQP tool releases.
+>Note: the patch might become applicable to other versions with new quality patches for Adobe Commerce tool releases.
 To check if the patch is compatible with your Adobe Commerce version, run `./vendor/bin/magento-patches status`.

 ## Issue

-When customer tries to add product from Recently Viewed Section and it has required options to select then its just landing on product listing page instead of product details page.
+When users try to add a product from Recently Viewed Section and it has required options to select, they are redirected to product listing page instead of product details page.

 <ins>Steps to reproduce</ins>: